hpoddar2810/hpoddar2810/README.md

 ### Hi there 👋😊

 I am Harsh Poddar, a passionate self-taught Machine Learning Engineer from India.
-I'm currently working at Quantiphi Analytics as an Machine Learning Engineer Intern.
+I'm currently working at Quantiphi Analytics as an Machine Learning Engineer.
+I have a undergraduate degree in Biotechnology from IIT Roorkee.

 <img src="https://raw.githubusercontent.com/hpoddar2810/hpoddar2810/master/code.gif" width="400px" align="right">